-Groundwater responses were complicated but showed positive effects of treatment on average

-- Removal in MM meadow resulted in decreased depth to groundwater in 2 years, increased depth to groundwater in 2 years and increased summer but decreased winter depth to groundwater in 2 years (See Figure 8.
-Most regression lines except for Time 5 and 6 (drought years) fall below the Time=0 pre treatment relationship between the treated meadow (Marian Meadow) and the Control Meadow, indicated decreased depth to groundwater post treatment.) - Removal in RCM resulted in decreased groundwater in Y1 post treatment, and then Yr2 was complicated by the Dixie fire (though likely increased compared to pretreatment)
+- Groundwater responses were complicated but showed positive effects of treatment on average: - Removal in MM meadow resulted in decreased depth to groundwater in 2 years, increased depth to groundwater in 2 years and increased summer but decreased winter depth to groundwater in 2 years (see Project Report Figure 8, reproduced below).
+Most regression lines except for the drought years of 2020 and 2021 ('Time' 5 and 6 in the figure) fall below the Time=0 (2014) pre-treatment relationship between the treated meadow (MM) and the Control Meadow, indicating decreased depth to groundwater post treatment. - Removal in RCM resulted in decreased groundwater in Year 1 post treatment, and then Year 2, was complicated by the Dixie Fire (though likely increased compared to pre-treatment).